|<Prev Mail||Index||Resources – Windows/WMI Next>|

 Note that the SFTP protocol does not define response codes; however, SFTP authentication errors are mapped as response code 530; one can add it to the Accepted response codes list if necessary.

 Note: you can specify accepted server response codes on the monitor State conditions tab.
 The Accepted Response Codes section is similar to the HTTP monitor’s one.
+By default an FTP monitor considers any code starting from 1, 2, or 3 as acceptable.

 This monitor allows testing DNS servers.
 Use it to check that a DNS server works in general, or that it can resolve a given host name to an IP address, or that it can resolve mail servers for a given domain.